NLnetLabs/routinator/README.md

 ```

 to run the binary that has been built.
 At this point, it will rsync all
 repository instances into `./rpki-cache/repository` and validate them.

-You
-will need the `rsync` executable in your path.
+When running, you might get rsync errors, such as from rpki.cnnic.cn.
+You can ignore these.
+Certainly, Routinator will.

 To get a better performance, build and run in release mode like so: